 General Motors is currently in the hot seat over charges that it should have acted sooner to replace defective ignition switches.
 But some chronic automobile safety problems never seem to capture the attention of consumers and safety regulators.

-Take the "Jumpin' Jeep" complaints that have been filling our in-box since at least 2000.
+Take the "Jumpin' Jeep" reports that have been filling our in-box since at least 2000.
 The general theme is that a Jeep Grand Cherokee takes off at high speed seconds after being started and put into gear.

 Last October, a 15-year-old girl was killed in Yonkers, N.Y., when a 2000 Grand Cherokee plowed into a crowd attending a street fair.
 A police report attributed the accident to brake failure rather than unintended acceleration, USA Today reported.
 In 2006, a Connecticut man was killed when a Grand Cherokee suddenly accelerated at a car wash.
 In both cases, the Jeeps took off seconds after they were started and shifted into gear.